arjunthumbayil/College_Admission_Success_Regression_Model/README.md

 ## Motivation:

-After observing many of my friends trying hard and not getting into the University of their choice in the US, I was intrigued by the admissions, which from outdside seems like a black-box, could actually be broken down using Analytics and predicted by Machine Learning.
+After observing many of my friends trying hard and not getting into the University of their choice in the US, I was intrigued by the admissions, which from outside seems like a black-box, could actually be broken down using Analytics and predicted by Machine Learning.
 When a candidate gets a low GRE or TOEFL score it is a cause anxiety and tension.
 So, I look whether they play as much an important role, or there are other factors that can quantitatively outweigh Standardized Test Scores.
 Furthermore, this tool can help students in building a stronger Profile.

 ## Workflow :